fntneves/laravel-transactional-events/README.md

 }
 ```

-As this package does not require any changes in code, you are still able to use the `Event` facade and call the `event()` or `broadcast()` helper to dispatch an event:
+As this package does not require any changes in your code, you are still able to use the `Event` facade and call the `event()` or `broadcast()` helper to dispatch an event:

 ```php
 Event::dispatch(new App\Event\TicketsOrdered) // Using Event facade